Jacob-MacMillan-Software/jacob-macmillan-software.github.io/_posts/2024-03-28-chess-engine.md

 # Chess Engines

 If you're reading this, you probably know, but a chess engine is simply a computer program that can calculate chess moves.
-It can calculate very bad moves, like [worstfish](https://lichess.org/@/WorstFish){:target="_blank"}{:rel="noopener noreferrer"}, or the chess engine we will make in this article, or it can be very good like [Stockfish](https://github.com/official-stockfish/Stockfish){:target="_blank"}{:rel="noopener noreferrer"} or AlphaZero.
+It can calculate very bad moves, like [worstfish](https://lichess.org/@/WorstFish){:target="_blank"}{:rel="noopener noreferrer"}
+or the chess engine we will make in this guide, or it can be very good like [Stockfish](https://github.com/official-stockfish/Stockfish){:target="_blank"}{:rel="noopener noreferrer"} or AlphaZero.

 # Resources

 There are many chess engines in the world, and many programmers who make chess engines, so there's a lot of resources on how to make them.
 One of the most useful is probably
-[chessprogramming.org](https://chessprogramming.org){:target="_blank"}{:rel="noopener noreferrer"}, which is essentially Wikipedia for Chess programming.
+[chessprogramming.org](https://chessprogramming.org){:target="_blank"}{:rel="noopener noreferrer"}, which is essentially Wikipedia for chess programming.
 It has pages explaining pretty much everything you'll need to make a chess engine, most importantly, it explains the various techniques and algorithms for move searching and evaluation.

 I also made use of [this](https://wbec-ridderkerk.nl/html/UCIProtocol.html){:target="_blank"}{:rel="noopener noreferrer"} site, as it provides a very good reference for UCI, which stands for "Universal Chess Interface", which is a standardized